 Foreign Nationals: Anyone on an academic appointment (salaried or unsalaried) who is not a U.S. citizen or permanent resident must register with the International Scholars Office (ISchO) upon arrival at MIT and sign up for an orientation session.
 The ISchO has comprehensive information for international postdocs.
 Also helpful is the National Postdoctoral Association International Postdoc Survival Guide.

-Social Security Number: In order to be paid at MIT and usually to open a bank account, you need to provide your Social Security number.
-International postdocs often have questions regarding obtaining a Social Security card, and should refer to the International Scholars Office website.
+Social Security Number: International postdocs often have questions regarding obtaining a Social Security card, and should refer to the International Scholars Office website.

 Benefits and Enrollment: Benefits (including health, dental and vision plans) are available through MIT based on your appointment status, Postdoctoral Associate or Postdoctoral Fellow.
-More information is available in the Funding and Benefits section of our website, your unit’s headquarters, and Human Resources (HR).
+More information is available in the Funding and Benefits section of our website, your unit’s headquarters, and from MIT Human Resources’ online information.
 In brief:

 Housing: The MIT Housing Office (located in W59-200) has comprehensive information, particularly the Off-Campus Housing section of the website.
 Short and long term housing options are listed, along with the MIT Survival Guide to Renting Off Campus.
 Many postdocs recommend finding housing near public transportation.
 Additional suggestions are available from the MIT Postdoctoral Association, the International Scholars Office, and the Newcomers’ Guide.